 could you provide a brief overview of your career progression in the legal field?

-what ultimately made you decide to pursue a career in law? and what drives you to continue your career in law?
+what ultimately made you decide to pursue a career in law? and what drives you to continue your career in law today?

 how would you describe a typical day in your life as a lawyer? how do you find a healthy work/life balance?